 Rosi Acosta is a Unit Production Manager, DGA, who has worked on over 75 TV and Film projects and over 100 commercials.
 She is a valued name in Hollywood as a top UPM who's worked on films such as DRIVEN, SPEED KILLS, IMPRISONED and many more.
-With over three decades of experience, Rosi has worked internationally with production companies from US, Europe, Russia and Latin America.
+With over three decades of experience, Rosi has worked internationally with production companies from the US, Europe, Russia and Latin America.
 She began as a Casting Director 32 years ago in Puerto Rico working for director Marcos Zurinaga at Zaga Films where she became one of the top Casting Directors in the Island.
 After working as such for a few years, she wanted to expand her horizons in production moving on to work with the most important TV producer in the Island, Gabriel Suau, in Telemundo-Puerto Rico, where she worked for several years in various TV shows and telenovelas.
 Then her break to become a UPM came when she was recommended to do the job in a Mexican telenovela for Televisa.
 That was the project that made her realize that working as a UPM for non local productions was her dream come true.
 Her extensive experience includes teaching, coordinating over 54 workshops and seminars and an active lobbyist on all film related legislation and affairs which have made her a leader in the industry.
 Full Bio »

 Q: What is the format of a webinar?

-A: Stage 32 Next Level Webinars are typically 90-minute broadcasts that take place online using a designated software program from Stage 32.
+A: Stage 32 Next Level Webinars are typically 90-minute educational broadcasts that take place online using a designated software program from Stage 32.
 Your webinar will be taught by a working industry professional with in-depth teaching on a topic.
 If you are able to attend live you will be able to ask your Stage 32 Educator questions during Q&A.

 Q: What are the system requirements to watch my webinar live?

 A: You will need to meet the following system requirements in order to run the webinar software: Windows 7 or later Mac OS X 10.9 (Mavericks) or later.

-If you have Windows XP, Windows Vista and Mac OS X 10.8 (Mountain Lion): The webinar software does not support these operating systems.
+If you have Windows XP, Windows Vista and Mac OS X 10.9 (Mountain Lion): The webinar software does not support these operating systems.
 If you are running one of those operating systems, please upgrade now in order to be able to view a live webinar.
-Upgrade your Windows computer / Upgrade your Mac computer
+Upgrade your Windows computer / Upgrade your Mac computer.

 Q: What if I cannot attend the live webinar?

-A: If you cannot attend a live webinar and purchase an On-Demand webinar, you will have access to the entire recorded broadcast, including the Q&A.
+A: If you cannot attend a live webinar or purchase an on demand webinar, you will have access to the entire recorded broadcast, including the Q&A.

-Q: Will I have access to the webinar afterward to rewatch?
+Q: Will I have access to the webinar afterward to re-watch?

 A: Yes!
-Like all Stage 32 education, after the purchase of a live or On-Demand webinar, you will have on-demand access to the audio recording, which you can view as many times as you'd like for a whole year!
+Like all Stage 32 education, after the purchase of a live or on demand webinar, you will have on-demand access to the recording.